BiJiQ-Net/BiJiQ-Wi-Fi-To.oL/Readme.md

 ==============
 Use the following commands:

-bw16.bat erase COM5
+bw16.bat erase COM5 (Change COM5 with your COM Port)

-bw16.bat flash COM5
+bw16.bat flash COM5 (Change COM5 with your COM Port)

 Registration Code